1 Jackie Evancho

 John R. "Johnny" Cash (1932-2003) was an American singer-songwriter, guitarist, actor, and author, who was widely considered one of the most influential musicians of the 20th century and one of the best-selling music artists of all time, having sold more than 90 million records worldwide.
 He died of ...read more.

 Cash's rendition is best

 14 Daniel O'Donnell

 15 Bing Crosby

 Harry Lillis "Bing" Crosby, Jr. was an American singer and actor.
-Crosby's trademark warm bass-baritone voice made him the best-selling recording artist of the 20th century, having sold over one billion records, tapes, compact discs and digital downloads around the world.
+Crosby's trademark warm bass-baritone voice made him one of the most popular recording artists of the pre rock and roll era.

 16 Roy Orbison